 Known as one of the “anti-stress” B vitamins, vitamin B1 reduces inflammation.

-Initial research also indicates that it may be an effective for treating uveitis, an inflammatory eye condition that can lead to blindness.
+Initial also indicates that it may be an effective for treating uveitis, an inflammatory eye condition that can lead to blindness.

 4. Omega-3 fatty acids

 The diet of most Americans doesn’t contain enough omega-3 fatty acids, the main source of which is fish.
 Photoreceptors cells in your retina contain a large quantity of omega-3 fatty acid.
 It’s believed that docosahexaenoic acid (DHA), a type of omega-3 fatty acid, helps in the development of retinal cells.
 It’s also thought to have a role in reducing inflammation and helping cells of the retina and the cornea heal and regenerate after damage due to light exposure and aging.